Bengal Nights

-For many years, Maitreyi Devi was not aware that the story had been published.
-After reading it, she wrote her own version of the relationship in 1974.
+For many years, Maitreyi was not aware that the story had been published.
+After reading a translated version, she wrote her own version of the relationship in 1974.
 Entitled Na Hanyate, it was originally published in Bengali.
 It was published in English as It Does Not Die.

-In fulfillment of a promise Eliade made to Maitreyi that his novel would not be published in English during their lifetimes, an English translation, of Mayitreyi, Bengal Nights did not appear until 1993.
-In 1994, the University of Chicago Press published the two works in English as companion volumes.
+In fulfillment of a promise Eliade made to Maitreyi that his novel would not be published in English during their lifetimes, an English translation of Mayitreyi, Bengal Nights did not appear until 1993.
+In 1994, the University of Chicago Press published Mayitreyi and Na Hanyate in English as companion volumes.

 Plot

 Allan is an employee of the company run by engineer Narendra Sen. When sent to work in a rain-abundant region of India, Allan becomes ill with malaria.
 He is returned to Calcutta and admitted into a hospital.
 After treatment, Sen invites Allan into his own house.
 Shortly after the young guest falls in love with the host's daughter (Maitreyi), their forbidden love gradually grows, resulting in Maitreyi and Allan ending up together.

-Chabu, Maitreyi's sister, unwillingly witnesses the lovers hugging thus banishing Allan and isolating Maitreyi.
+Chabu, Maitreyi's sister, unwillingly witnesses the lovers hugging thus resulting in Narendra Sen banishing Allan and isolating Maitreyi.
 Both suffer immensely.
 To rid himself of the suffering, Allan retreats into a bungalow in the Himalaya mountains where he meets Jenia Issac.

 Film, TV or theatrical adaptations

 La Nuit Bengali is a 1988 film based upon the French translation of the same name.
-It stars Hugh Grant (Allan), Soumitra Chatterjee (Narendra Sen), Shabana Azmi (Indira Sen), Supriya Pathak (Gayatri), Anne Brochet (Guertie).
+It stars Hugh Grant (Allan), Soumitra Chatterjee (Narendra Sen), Shabana Azmi (Indira Sen), Supriya Pathak (Gayatri), and Anne Brochet (Guertie).

+In 2025, Șerban Nichifor composed the ballet suite Maitreyi, which was published in France.